Parents as Career Coaches

-- Motivate your daughters to take advantage of all career services - individual career counseling, workshops, job fairs, résumé services, resources, internships, Go BELLES online database of jobs and internships, campus interviews, and more!
+- Motivate your daughters to take advantage of all career services - individual career counseling, workshops, job fairs, résumé services, resources, internships, College Central Network online database of jobs and internships, on-campus interviews, and more!

 - Introduce interesting career options that your daughter may not have considered.

-- Volunteer to spend a day with an SMC student who is interested in learning more about your career.
+- Volunteer to spend a day with a Saint Mary's student who is interested in learning more about your career.
 For more information on how to get started with this, please contact the CCO.

 - Promote SMC’s CCO with your company as a source of talent to fill internship, part time, and full time positions.

 Can parents meet with the CCO staff to discuss their daughter’s career options?

 We are pleased to provide career information to parents; however, it is important that students assume primary responsibility for their own career development.
 Please encourage your daughter to visit with our staff to discuss career concerns.

 When can my student begin using the CCO services and resources?

 Once a student is enrolled, she can visit our office for individual career counseling, participate in workshops, use the Career Resource Center, look for part-time jobs or internships, and much more!
 At any time students can utilize the various resources on our website.